JeremieBou/Mikmaq-CLWEs/README.md

 To build FastText and install the python package, follow the instructions in [this repository](https://github.com/facebookresearch/fastText).
 This is needed to make FastText embedding and to run the models file

 To compile kenlm, follow the instructions in [this repository](https://github.com/kpu/kenlm).
-It's a bit finiky, so you might have to double check your c++ compiler install and stuff like that (e.g. you might have to update it or install extra libraries).
-This is needed to make n-gram KLM baselines
+This is needed to make n-gram KLM baselines.

 To make Duong et al. style CLWEs you need the XlingualEmb package, compile and build [this repository](https://github.com/longdt219/XlingualEmb).